Buckingham High School “Beavers”

 Description automatically generated

-Submitted by Sherree Benoit (left click on photo for larger view)
+Submitted by Sherree Benoit

 Buckingham High School Quick Facts

-Year opened: late 1800s?
+Year opened: late 1800s? (likely a 2 or 3-year high school)

-Year closed: 1940s?
+Year closed: very early 1900s?

-Consolidated to: Herscher or Reddick
+Consolidated to: Herscher or Reddick (students had a choice)

-Buckingham HS team nickname: “Beavers”
+Buckingham GS team nickname: “Beavers” (grade school mascot)

 Uniform Colors: Purple, White, Pink